cyrii42/caselaw/README.md

 >
 > (1)
 >
->  (A) any actual damages sustained by the consumer as a result of the failure or damages of not less than $100 and not more than $1,000; or [...]
+>  (A) any actual damages sustained by the consumer as a result of the failure or damages of not less than $100 and not more than $1,000; [...]
 >
 > (2) such amount of punitive damages as the court may allow; and
 >